BradleyA/docker-security-infrastructure/docker-TLS/README.md

     sudo mv  c*.sh /usr/local/bin
     cd ../..
     rm -rf docker-scripts

+#### WARNING: These instructions are incomplete.
+Need to complete the follow script

 ## Usage
 Run this script first on your host to create your site private and public TLS keys.
 To change the default number of days (730 days = 2 years) enter a number of days as the parameter (example: create-site-private-public-tls 365 ).